How do I remove a tick?

 DO wash hands thoroughly afterwards.

 DO save the tick in a container in case a doctor asks for evidence that you have been bitten (label it with date and location).
-The Health Protection Agency is currently running a scheme to investigate ticks, details are available here.
+Public Health England is also currently running a scheme to investigate ticks – see below.

-DO NOT squeeze or twist the body of the tick, as this may cause the head and body to separate, leaving the head embedded in your skin.
+DO NOT squeeze the body of the tick, as this may cause the head and body to separate, leaving the head embedded in your skin.

 DO NOT use your fingernails to remove a tick.
 Infection can enter via any breaks in your skin, e.g. close to the fingernail.